socialgorithm/socialgorithm.github.io/README.md

 To view the local website:

-`gulp dev`
+`gulp serve`

-You can now make changes and they should automatically display on the running website (http://localhost:3000), if not, Ctrl/Cmd+C and re-run `gulp dev`
+You can now make changes and they should automatically display on the running website (http://localhost:3000), if not, Ctrl/Cmd+C and re-run `gulp serve`